Lead Your Classroom with Confidence

 With a graduate certificate in teaching students with moderate disabilities, you’ll be able to seek licensure in Massachusetts as a teacher of students with mild to moderate disabilities.
-The Teacher of Students with Moderate Disabilities Add-On Licensure (PreK–2, PreK–8, or 5–12) graduate certificate will enable you to create educational curricula and environments to support students with disabilities.
+The Add-On Licensure in Teacher of Students with Moderate Disabilities (PreK–2, PreK–8, or 5–12) graduate certificate will enable you to create educational curricula and environments to support students with disabilities.
 This graduate certificate is for:

 - Educators who already hold valid initial or professional teacher licensure who are seeking add-on licensure in special education

-- Educators who are currently enrolled in a licensure-granting program who are seeking to add a licensure in special education
+- Educators who are currently enrolled in a licensure-granting program at BU who are seeking to add a licensure in special education

-The graduate certificate in teaching students with moderate disabilities is a flexible program, with courses that can be taken both online and in person.
+The Add-On Licensure in Teacher of Students With Moderate Disabilities graduate certificate is a part-time program and courses can be taken both online and in person.
 Begin the program in any semester.
+You may also complete this graduate certificate as part of/alongside a graduate program in another licensure area.

 Licensure in Special Education